horsepurve/DeepRTplus/README.md

 sh ../pipeline_mod.sh
 ```

-And then you may see the reports (predicted normalized RT, Pearson/Spearman correlation) in work directory.
+And then you may see the reports (predicted normalized RT, Pearson/Spearman correlation) in the work directory.

 Please use the CPU versions (capsule_network_emb_cpu.py and ensemble_emb_cpu.py) in the scripts if you run on a CPU.
 For example: